Ulcerative colitis: Primary sclerosing cholangitis

-Ulcerative colitis has a significant association with primary sclerosing cholangitis (PSC), a progressive inflammatory disorder of small and large bile ducts.
-Up to 70-90% of people with primary sclerosing cholangitis have ulcerative colitis.
-As many as 5% of people with ulcerative colitis may progress to develop primary sclerosing cholangitis.
+Ulcerative colitis (UC) has a significant association with primary sclerosing cholangitis (PSC), a progressive inflammatory disorder of small and large bile ducts.
+Up to 70–90% of people with primary sclerosing cholangitis have ulcerative colitis.
+As many as 5% of people with UC may progress to develop primary sclerosing cholangitis.
 PSC is more common in men, and often begins between 30 and 40 years of age.
 It can present asymptomatically or exhibit symptoms of itchiness (pruritis) and fatigue.
 Other symptoms include systemic signs such as fever and night sweats.
 Such symptoms are often associated with a bacterial episodic version of PSC.
 Upon physical exam, one may discern enlarged liver contours (hepatomegaly) or enlarged spleen (splenomegaly) as well as areas of excoriation.
-Yellow coloring of the skin, or jaundice, may also be present due to excess of bile byproduct buildup (bilirubin) from the biliary tract.
+Yellow coloring of the skin, or jaundice, may also be present due to an excess of bile byproduct buildup (bilirubin) from the biliary tract.

 In diagnosis, lab results often reveal a pattern indicative of biliary disease (cholestatic pattern).
 This is often displayed by markedly elevated alkaline phosphatase levels and milder or no elevation in liver enzyme levels.
-Xray results often show bile ducts with thicker walls, areas of dilation or narrowing.
+Results of endoscopic retrograde cholangiography (ERC) may show bile ducts with thicker walls, areas of dilation or narrowing.
+However, some patients with UC and PSC have inflammation that has significantly affected only ramified intrahepatic bile ducts of smaller diameter, also known as "small ducts", which are not visualized by ERC.

 In some cases, primary sclerosing cholangitis occurs several years before the bowel symptoms of ulcerative colitis develop.
 PSC does not parallel the onset, extent, duration, or activity of the colonic inflammation in ulcerative colitis.
 In addition, colectomy does not have an impact on the course of primary sclerosing cholangitis in individuals with UC.
 PSC is associated with an increased risk of colorectal cancer and cholangiocarcinoma (bile duct cancer).
-PSC is a progressive condition, and may result in cirrhosis of the liver.
-No specific therapy has been proven to affect the long term course of PSC.
+PSC is a progressive condition and may result in cirrhosis of the liver.
+No specific therapy has been proven to affect the long-term course of PSC.

-Other liver-related manifestations of UC include fatty liver disease and autoimmune liver disease.